Johnny Hodges: Duke Ellington

 Hodges joined Duke Ellington's orchestra in November 1928.
 He was one of the prominent Ellington Band members who featured in Benny Goodman's 1938 Carnegie Hall concert.
 Goodman described Hodges as "by far the greatest man on alto sax that I ever heard."
 Charlie Parker called him "the Lily Pons of his instrument."
 John Coltrane considered Hodges his first model on the saxophone, even calling him “the world's greatest saxophone player.”

 In performance: Hodges with Ellington, Frankfurt, Germany, February 6, 1965.

-Ellington's practice of writing tunes specifically for members of his orchestra resulted in the Hodges specialties, "Confab with Rab", "Jeep's Blues", "Sultry Sunset", and "Hodge Podge".
-Other songs recorded by the Ellington Orchestra which prominently feature Hodges's smooth alto saxophone sound are "Magenta Haze", "Prelude to a Kiss", "Haupe" (from Anatomy of a Murder) – also notable are the "seductive" and hip-swaying "Flirtibird", featuring the "irresistibly salacious tremor" by Hodges, "The Star-Crossed Lovers" from Ellington's Such Sweet Thunder suite, "I Got It Bad (And That Ain't Good)", "Blood Count" and "Passion Flower".
+Ellington's practice of writing tunes specifically for members of his orchestra resulted in the Hodges specialties "Confab with Rab", "Jeep's Blues", "Sultry Sunset", and "Hodge Podge".
+Other songs recorded by the Ellington Orchestra which prominently feature Hodges's smooth alto saxophone sound were "Magenta Haze", "Prelude to a Kiss", and "Haupe", from Anatomy of a Murder – also notable are the "seductive" and hip-swaying "Flirtibird", featuring the "irresistibly salacious tremor" by Hodges, "The Star-Crossed Lovers" from Ellington's Such Sweet Thunder suite, "I Got It Bad (and That Ain't Good)", "Blood Count", and "Passion Flower".

 He had a pure tone and economy of melody on both the blues and ballads that won him admiration from musicians of all eras and styles, from Ben Webster and John Coltrane, who both played with him when he had his own orchestra in the 1950s, to Lawrence Welk, who featured him in an album of standards.
 His highly individualistic playing style, which featured the use of a wide vibrato and much sliding between slurred notes, was frequently imitated.
-As evidenced by the Ellington compositions named after him, he earned the nicknames Jeep and Rabbit – according to Johnny Griffin because "he looked like a rabbit, no expression on his face while he's playing all this beautiful music."
+As evidenced by the Ellington compositions named after him, he earned the nicknames "Jeep" and "Rabbit" – according to Johnny Griffin because "he looked like a rabbit, no expression on his face while he's playing all this beautiful music."